Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Introduction

 The multichannel linear descriptors (MLD) framework, originally developed to describe global functional states in electroencephalography (EEG) \cite{Wackermann1996, Wackermann1999, Wackermann2007}, was recently adapted to HD sEMG to exploit its rich spatial information \cite{Peng2025}.
 The MLD quantifies three global spatial properties within defined regions of interest.
 The effective field strength ($\Sigma$) captures the overall intensity of muscle activation, the field strength variation rate ($\Phi$) reflects the speed of spatial field changes during dynamic contractions, and the measure of spatial complexity ($\Omega$) reflects the diversity of activity across different generators, serving as a quantification of the number of relevant sources \cite{Michel2009}.
 Building on this framework, Peng et al. \cite{Peng2025} proposed the multichannel linear descriptors-based block field method (MLD-BFM), which extracts MLD features from local electrode blocks and substantially improves pattern recognition accuracy for multiple hand and wrist movements.
 Although MLD-BFM has demonstrated strong performance in classification tasks, its potential to enhance continuous, simultaneous, and proportional regression of finger movements has not yet been fully explored.

-In this study, we provide a systematic evaluation of the MLD-BFM feature extraction method for continuous and proportional decoding of finger movements across five DoFs, and compare its performance with commonly used feature sets, including RMS, the combination of MAV and WL (MAV-WL), and dimensionality-reduced representations such as PCA and NMF.
-The results indicate that, while MLD-BFM did not show statistically significant differences compared to MAV-WL and RMS, it consistently achieved higher average performance across all tested regressor models.
-By capturing the spatial distribution of muscle activity, MLD-BFM provided a more informative input for regression models.
-Across linear, nonlinear, and instance-based regressors, MLD-BFM outperformed the alternative feature sets in terms of mean accuracy, thereby enhancing motion intention estimation.
-These findings highlight the advantages of spatially structured features for SPC and provide insights that may guide the development of myoelectric control systems toward more natural, responsive, and clinically relevant implementations.
+In this study, we provide a systematic comparative evaluation of the MLD-BFM feature extraction method for continuous and proportional decoding of finger movements across five DoFs, benchmarking its performance against widely adopted feature sets: RMS, the combination of MAV and WL (MAV-WL), and dimensionality-reduced representations such as PCA and NMF.
+Our goal is to rigorously characterize the conditions under which spatially structured features offer advantages over classical approaches, and to identify which spatial descriptors contribute most distinctively to decoding performance.
+Importantly, while using RMS or MAV-WL across all 128 channels already encodes implicit spatial information through amplitude topography, MLD-BFM introduces a qualitatively different descriptor: spatial complexity ($\Omega$), which quantifies the diversity of active muscle sources and cannot be approximated by amplitude-based features alone, regardless of electrode density.
+This distinction motivates a rigorous comparative framework, providing a comprehensive reference for feature selection in the design of natural and intuitive myoelectric interfaces.